x-jesse/Reinforcement-Learning/readme.md

 $$p(a)=\pi(a|s)$$

+As we train our policy, we would eventually like it to be biased towards selecting the optimal action from any given state over other possibilities.

 Next, we would to like to consider the cumulative reward obtained from a series of actions, also called the *return*.
+For this purpose, it is useful to define the probability of selecting a series of actions, called a *trajectory*.

 The return will provide us with an indication of how "good" a series of actions were.
 This is especially useful if we have some way of predicting the future return after taking an action - we can measure how much the expected reward will be from looking the predicted return.

 Generally, the return $G$ over $N$ timesteps is defined as